tollmanz/tollmanz.com-old/_posts/2015-06-28-monitoring.markdown

 **Component 2: Middleware to Format and Route Beacon Data**

 After Boomerang sends a beacon request, it must be handled by a server side component.
-At this point, we need to implement a middleware that takes the raw data collected by the client and converts it into a data that can be processed for storage.
+At this point, we need to implement a middleware that takes the raw data collected by the client and converts it into a data format that can be processed for storage.
 In this case, we want it to follow a common time-series data format that many storage engines are optimized to handle.
 The middleware needs to convert this data and pass it along for processing.

-For this middleware, I use [Boomcatch](https://github.com/nature/boomcatch), which is a middleware that was built specifically for use with Boomerang.
-Boomerang is a [Node based server](http://cruft.io/posts/introducing-boomcatch/) that handles the Boomerang formatted data.
+For this middleware, I use [Boomcatch](https://github.com/nature/boomcatch), which is a server application that was built specifically for use with Boomerang.
+Boomcatch is a [Node based server](http://cruft.io/posts/introducing-boomcatch/) that handles the Boomerang formatted data (get it?
+Boomcatch *catches* Boomerang).
 You could write your own middleware, but the beauty of Boomcatch is that it will process all of the core Boomerang plugin data out of the box.

 As an example of how Boomcatch handles data, the following reformatted log shows how a request is manipulated into more manageable data and it is passed to our 3rd component: